Safeguarding Policy

 Physical abuse

-• Signs of under or overuse of medication and/or medical problems left unattended
+• Signs of under or overuse of medication and/or medical problems left unattended. • Any injuries not consistent with the explanation given for them.

 • Recurring injuries without plausible explanation